ScrollPrize/scrollprize-website/docs/09_faq.md

 ### Has the mainstream media covered this work in the past?

-* Watch [this interview](https://drive.google.com/file/d/1nAAItmdAJ5PcnBE3TmOjCoxIX3uhlLDc/view) with Dr. Brent Seales on 60 Minutes!
+* Watch [this interview](https://drive.google.com/file/d/1QPYT0wJOBQEna7-Qo4EZQ-AXvm1UKs-V/view) with Dr. Brent Seales on 60 Minutes!
 * [The UnXplained](https://www.imdb.com/title/tt20234948/)
 * Great article by [Smithsonian Magazine](https://www.smithsonianmag.com/history/buried-ash-vesuvius-scrolls-are-being-read-new-xray-technique-180969358/)
 * More articles and videos on [this page](https://www2.cs.uky.edu/dri/news/)

 ### I’m a journalist and I would like to interview someone from the Vesuvius Challenge!

-Ok!
 Please email press@scrollprize.org.

 ### Do you have a scroll that looks like the Nintendo logo from GoldenEye N64?